US Made Supply

 Overview

 ANSI/ISEA Z358.1 is the consensus standard for emergency eyewash stations and drench showers in the workplace.
 It defines the minimum performance requirements for equipment that flushes eyes, face, or body after contact with hazardous materials.
-The current edition is Z358.1-2014.
+The current edition is Z358.1-2014, reaffirmed in 2020 (R2020).
+ISEA has not published a new revision as of 2026 — Z358.1-2014 (R2020) remains the active consensus standard.

 OSHA does not have its own detailed standard for eyewash and shower equipment.
 Instead, OSHA 1910.151(c) says "where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided."
 The word "suitable" is where Z358.1 comes in.
 OSHA compliance officers use Z358.1 as the benchmark for what counts as suitable.